sandordargo/sandordargo.github.io/_posts/2021-12-15-trip-report-cppp2021.md

 And while probably you cannot come up with any good reason to have a lambda calling itself, it's still possible to achieve it.

-[Sy Brand](https://twitter.com/TartanLlama) shared a story about how they thought to show the interviewer their smartness, but as you can imagine it was not how it was perceived.
+In [On the Aesthetics of Code](https://www.codereckons.com/keynotes/on-the-aesthetics-of-code), [Sy Brand](https://twitter.com/TartanLlama) shared a story about how they thought to show the interviewer their smartness, but as you can imagine it was not how it was perceived.
 In any case, I borrow their code to share with you how to turn a lambda into recursive:

 ```cpp
 #include <functional>